Construction of Hierarchically Semi-Separable matrix Representation using Adaptive Johnson-Lindenstrauss Sketching: Introduction

-The contributions of this work are: \begin{itemize} \item Gorman et al. \cite{gorman2019robust} presented an adaptive HSS compression algorithm that requires Gaussian sketching operators.
-We generalize this algorithm to use any Johnson--Lindenstrauss (JL) sketching operators. \item We prove a range-finder bound for JL sketching operators and Sparse Johnson-Lindenstrauss Transforms (SJLT) which states that the sketch $S = A R^T$ for a low rank matrix $A$ contains relevant range information of the original matrix.
-This allows us to use the sketch instead of the original block when doing HSS compression. \item We show that the Frobenius norm stopping criteria from Gorman et al. \cite{gorman2019robust} are still valid for JL sketching operators and prove Frobenius norm bounds for JL sketching operators and SJLT. \item We implement our general HSS compression algorithm in the STRUMPACK C++ library \cite{strumpack_web} which allows the user to choose among sketching operators implemented in STRUMPACK or implement their own.
-We implement SJLT as a specific use case and discuss the implementation details for SJLT in which we leverage a special data structure and multiplication routines for computing $A R^T$ and $A^* R^T$. \item We compare our method using SJLT and the existing Gaussian sketching operators and observe 1.5--2.5$\times$ speedups when using SJLT while maintaining the similar compression accuracy.
-The number of flops is reduced from $O(n^2 d)$ to $O(n\alpha d)$, where $\alpha \ll d$; usually $\alpha = 2$ to $4$ is sufficient. \end{itemize}
+The contributions of this work are: \begin{itemize} \item We generalize an adaptive HSS compression algorithm presented in Gorman et al. \cite{gorman2019robust} that required Gaussian sketching operators to any Johnson--Lindenstrauss (JL) sketching operators. \item We show that the Frobenius norm stopping criteria from Gorman et al. \cite{gorman2019robust} are still valid for JL sketching operators and prove Frobenius norm bounds for JL sketching operators and SJLT. \item We prove range-finder bounds for JL sketching operators and Sparse Johnson-Lindenstrauss Transforms (SJLT) which state that the sketch $S = A R$ for a low rank matrix $A$ contains relevant range information of the original matrix.
+This allows us to use the sketch instead of the original block when doing HSS compression. \item We implement our general HSS compression algorithm in the STRUMPACK C++ library \cite{strumpack_web} which allows the user to choose among sketching operators implemented in STRUMPACK or implement their own.
+We implement SJLT and SHRT as specific use cases and discuss the implementation details for SJLT in which we leverage a special data structure and multiplication routines for computing $A R$ and $A^* R$ and for SHRT which we develop an efficient multiplication routine. \item We compare our serial method using SJLT, SRHT and the existing Gaussian sketching operators and observe up to 2.5$\times$ speedups when using SJLT or SRHT while maintaining the similar compression accuracy.
+The number of flops for SJLT is reduced from $O(n^2 d)$ to $O(n\alpha d)$, where $\alpha \ll d$; usually $\alpha = 2$ to $4$ is sufficient. \item We implement and compare a distributed (Message Passing Interface) implementation for Gaussian and SJLT sketching operators.
+We observe that the sketching time may be improved by a factor of 40 in some cases when using SJLT over Gaussian sketching operators and overall compression is sped up by a factor of up to 35$\times$. \end{itemize}